Iberdrola Tower: Biscay's Diputation tower

 In 1998 the regional authority of the province of Biscay (Bizkaiko Foru Aldundia or Diputacion Foral de Bizkaia) announced its intention to sell all of its buildings scattered throughout the city of Bilbao and moving all of its offices to the 150 metre tower.
 The lot, owned at that time by Renfe was sold for 79 million euros to the regional authority.
 The tower, originally expected to have 50,000 square metres of gross office space, was deemed as not enough for the Diputacion and an additional 10,000 square metres were included.
 The height increased from 150 metres to 160 to fit the new requirements by the Diputacion.

 In 2003, just after the provincial elections had taken place, Jose Luis Bilbao, the newly elected ruler of the authority of Biscay, decided to scrap the plans for the tower, complaining about the high cost of the building.

 Iberdrola Tower

 After months of speculation about possible tenants wanting to move to the tower, the city hall of Bilbao reached an agreement with Basque utilities company Iberdrola in July 2004.
 Iberdrola would occupy 10,000 square metres of the tower establishing its international headquarters at the top of the tower, renting the rest of the office space.
 The operation would be financed by the selling of its former headquarters in the Gardoki street and another building in Alameda Urquijo.

-The tower has 165 metres and 40 floors (36 typical plus 4 mechanical floors) and 5 underground levels.
+The tower has 165 metres and 40 stories (36 typical plus 4 mechanical floors) and 5 underground levels.
 The tower was expected to cost around 210 million euros and include 717 car park units.